 - Repeat words or phrases over and over (echolalia).

 - Have obsessive interests.

 - Flap their hands, rock their body, or spin in circles.

 - Have unusual reactions to the way things sound, smell, taste, look, or feel.

-    To learn more about the specific symptoms of PDD-NOS, please refer to the DSM-IV criteria for the disorder.
+To learn more about the specific symptoms of PDD-NOS, please refer to the DSM-V criteria for Autism Spectrum Disorder.

 Processing Disorders and The Brain Balance Program

 At Brain Balance, we address symptoms of processing disorders by first gaining an understanding of your child’s ability to process sensory input through our Personalized Assessment, to help determine which brain processes need assistance.
 The Brain Balance Program combines individually customized sensory-motor and academic activities that address hemispheric brain connectivity to help behavioral symptoms associated with processing disorders.

 Help and Hope for Processing Disorders